gallettitag/Time-Zone-Bot/README.md

 # Time-Zone-Bot
-Time zone and scheduling bot for NuVu
+Time zone and scheduling bot for Maker's Market studio